Gen*cides You Should Care About

 Legally, the term “genocide” pertains to “certain acts committed with the intent to destroy, in whole or in part, a national, ethnic, racial, or religious group.”
 The key legal element, in genocide, is specific intent (dolus specialis) to destroy a protected group.

 Part of the issue, with formally declaring a genocide, is that current events are inexplicably tied to the genocidal threshold of the Holocaust.
 The severity and magnitude – as well as the specific diction – of the Holocaust is unparalleled.
 However, the threshold, for declaring a genocide, should not be the threshold imposed by the Holocaust; it should be significantly lower.
 There are two reasons for this.
 First, as a society, we have grown.
 Immensely.
 Most things that were acceptable, in 1945 – like segregation – are no longer acceptable, 80 years later, in 2025.
-Second – and perhaps more importantly – perpetrators have simultaneously become more intelligent, in the aggregate.
+Second – and arguably more importantly (in a legal sense) – perpetrators have simultaneously become more intelligent, in the aggregate.
 In movies, the villain often lays out his plans in excruciating precise detail; the casual chain is evident, and the evidence is inexplicable.
 In real life, however, the causal chain is much more difficult to ascertain.
-Genocides, in the modern age, are not black and white – they’re a sea of gray.
+Genocides, in the modern age, are not always black and white – they’re often a sea of gray.
 To evaluate the “gray,” we need to inspect its various gradations.

-Current Gen*cides:
+Current Genocides:

 Here are a list of genocides that have been formally declared by a government or international organization, either since 2020 or ending after 2020: